Germany: Car crashes into gates of Angela Merkel's chancellery | DW | 25.11.2020

-A car has crashed into the gates of the office of German Chancellor Angela Merkel.
+Berlin police have arrested a man who drove his car into the gates of the office of German Chancellor Angela Merkel.
+A vehicle with the same license plates carried out a similar stunt in 2014.

-An unnamed man drove a car into the gates of the office of German Chancellor Angela Merkel on Wednesday.
+Police in Berlin arrested an unnamed man who drove his car into the gates of the office of German Chancellor Angela Merkel on Wednesday.

 Photos showed a car with a message scrawled on one of its sides reading: "You damned children and old people murderers."
 The white paint on the other side said: "Stop Globalization Politics."